AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.<br>
+   1.a.
 To check, click [here](#FAQ).<br>
-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+   1.b. **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-F10-3/tp/releases/tag/v1.3).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-F10-3/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your CollabSync.
+3. Copy the file to the folder you want to use as the _home folder_ for your CollabSync.
+Click [here](#additional-guides-for-setup) if you wish to see a pictorial illustration.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CollabSync.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CollabSync.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.